Dry Eye Relief

 Treating Dry Eyes at Georgia Center for Sight

-At Georgia Center for Sight, our surgeons take dry eyes seriously.
+At Georgia Center for Sight, our doctors take dry eyes seriously.
 How he chooses to treat your dry eyes will depend on the root cause of the dryness and the severity of your symptoms.
 He may decide to treat your dry eyes with the following treatments:

 Punctal Plugs